united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 1. Make empty containers for predefined messages to `MQTT-to-postgres` when the first production step took place
 2. Fill containers step by step when relevant messages come in.
 3. If full, send the container.
-4. If the first production step for new product is received before the container is full, send container and set missing fields to null.
+4. If the message from the first production step for the new product is received before the container is full, send container and set missing fields to null.
 Also send error message.

 #### Example process:
 1. parent AID scanned -> barcode sent under `processValueString` topic